 Manufacturers' sizing methods vary.
 Some models, like the Thule Versant 60 come in a single size with an adjustable torso length.
-Others are sized specifically based on torso length and may be offered in extra small, small, medium, or large.
+Others are sized specifically based on torso length and may be offered in extra small, small, medium, or large such as the REI Flash 45.
 Our women's specific review notes the available sizes for each pack we reviewed.

 If considering an Osprey pack, Osprey has a comprehensive fit guide for their backpacks.Once you select a size, it is essential to adjust it to your back while wearing it.

 - Begin by loading the pack with 15 to 30 pounds.